GLOBAL MARKETS-Stocks dip, bonds fall as CPI keeps Fed on course

 “We’ve been making new highs, but this isn’t an enthusiastic rally,” Kaufman said of the equity market.
 “People will likely remain bullish, but they’ll keep their powder dry and allocate a little more of their portfolios to cash.”

-MSCI’s all-country world index, a measure of stock performance in 46 countries, slipped 0.37 percent, slightly below an all-time high set in late April.
+MSCI’s all-country world index, a measure of the stock performance in 46 countries, slid 0.26 percent, slightly below an all-time high set in late April.

-The S&P 500, a benchmark for the U.S. stock market, hit closing and intra-day records earlier in the week.

 The benchmark 10-year U.S. Treasury note was down 8/32 in price, pushing its yield up to 2.2145 percent.